AIRLINE STATE PARK TRAIL; SOUTH;

 Heading East:

-From the Main Street parking lot in East Hampton; The stone-dust Airline SP Trail travels East up a ramp and across a bridge utilizing the old RR abutments, then back down and across Watrous St. It then heads up into the woods.
+From the Main Street parking lot in East Hampton; The stone-dust Airline SP Trail travels East, up a ramp and across a bridge utilizing the old RR abutments, then back down and across Watrous St. It then heads up into the woods.
 After passing through a rock cut you cross Smith Rd and pass through the Smith Road parking lot after 0.7 miles.
 Here you'll find a Map Board and picnic tables next to Cranberry Bog.
 This area was once a natural cranberry producing bog.
-Heading east, the trail heads back into the woods, traveling over many berms and through many rock cuts (created by the RR) along its route.
+Heading East, the trail heads back into the woods, traveling over many berms and through many rock cuts (created by the RR) along its route.
 Cattle Lot Brook shadows the trail along your left.
 Pass the [1 Mile Marker] on your right after 1.7 miles.
-Mileage Markers are located every Mile along the trail starting from the Smith Road parking lot).
+Mileage Markers are located every Mile along the trail starting from the Smith Road parking lot.
 After 2 miles you値l come to the Rapallo Viaduct.
 This was originally a railroad bridge built in 1873 and spanning 1,380 feet, 60 feet above Flat Brook.
 However, in 1913, the span was filled in because the bridge could no longer carry the weight of the new freight trains.
 After crossing the open viaduct the trail then heads back into the woods.
 At 3.2 miles you値l come to the Lyman Viaduct.
 This was once a 1,108 foot railroad bridge crossing 137 feet high over Dickinson痴 Brook.
 This was also filled in around 1913.
 A couple of blue picnic tables are located here.
 Spot the iron buried in the trail.
 That is part of the old RR bridge that was buried long ago.
 Better views of the surrounding hills from this viaduct.
 Again, the trail heads back into the woods and at 3.7 miles, you値l come to the Bull Hill Road parking lot.
 A better Map Board here, which also highlights points along the trail.

 Note; The trail continues across Bull Hill Rd, however, you may wish to take a side trip to see the Comstock Covered Bridge that crosses the Salmon River.
-Go right down Bull Hill Rd which becomes Comstock Bridge Rd for approximately 1 ス miles.
+Go right, South, down Bull Hill Rd which becomes Comstock Bridge Rd for approximately 1 ス miles.
 The bridge will be on your left.

-Note; The Airline State Park Trail; Colchester Spur takes you south to Colchester and the old Colchester RR Station
+Note; The Airline State Park Trail; Colchester Spur takes you South, to Colchester and the old Colchester RR Station

 Continuing onward you'll reach the Route 85 parking lot in Amston at 11.1 miles.
 A Map Board is located here.
-Follow the trail Northeast across Route 85.
+Follow the trail Northeast, across Route 85.
 Cross light.
 The stone-dust trail starts out a bit narrow until you cross the next road.
 Here, the trail widens as it goes along a small berm.
 Next, you come to Route 207 and a Map Board.
 Cross light leads to a dirt parking lot at 11.8 miles.
 The trail passes by a large swamp to your left where I spotted a Blue Heron.
 At 12.3 miles a small stream is down to your left.
 You pass beneath some power lines and come to a rock outcrop at 13 miles.
 You'll cross over a high berm with steep drop offs and a view of Lake Williams below on your right.
 Continuing along the trail, you come to Leonard Bridge Road after 13.8 miles.
 Cross the road and bear right.
 The trail continues down past the yellow gate.
 You'll cross over a couple of wooden bridges before reaching Chesbro Bridge Rd at 14.7 miles.
 This next section travels through deep woods with many berms.
 You come to Route 87 at 16.1 miles.
 Use the cross-walk over the road and follow a short paved road and past a yellow gate to return to the trail.
 A lot of old junked cars and a bus here.
 You'll cross a culvert diverting Ten mile River under the trail and come to Cook Hill Road at 16.9 miles.
 A small parking lot is located here.
 Cross the road and travel down a berm where you'll travel past a farm and fields before reentering the woods.
 Cross Village Hill Rd at 18 miles where you'll find a parking area.
-The stone-dust trail continues north past the yellow gate where you'll travel through the woods over a small berm and across a bridge.
+The stone-dust trail continues North, past the yellow gate where you'll travel through the woods over a small berm and across a bridge.
 After passing underneath some transmission lines and traveling over a high berm you'll cross Kingsley Road in Lebanon after 18.9 miles.
 Small parking lot located here.
 After traveling underneath more transmission lines a berm takes you to an old RR trestle across the Willimantic River at 19.4 miles.
-After crossing over the Willimantic River you come to the intersection of both the Airline State Park Trail North and Hop River State Park Trails in Willimantic.
+After crossing over the Willimantic River you come to the intersection of both the Airline State Park Trail; North and Hop River State Park Trails in Willimantic.

-Note; Heading left (West) is the start of the paved Hop River State Park Trail which travels alongside the Willimantic River.
+Note; Heading left, West, is the start of the paved Hop River State Park Trail which travels alongside the Willimantic River.
 This trail takes you to Manchester.

 HH

-CLICK HERE FOR MAP
+CLICK HERE FOR AIRLINE SP TRAIL MAPS

-CLICK HERE FOR MAP
+CLICK HERE FOR CT TRAIL FINDER; AIRLINE SP TRAIL MAP

 BEFORE YOU SET OUT BE SURE TO READ THE